Ademolacode/Microsoft-SOC-Analyst-Portfolio/mini-projects/03-endpoint-detection/README.md

 `MyDFIR-Cyber-Policy` was created in Intune with Attack Surface Reduction rules configured.
 At the time of the screenshot, all device check-in counters showed 0 — the policy was in the process of propagating to the enrolled device.

-**The lesson here is important:** the policy showing as created in Intune is not the same as the policy being enforced on the device.
+**The lesson here is important:** the policy shown as created in Intune is not the same as the policy being enforced on the device.
 I validated enforcement by checking for ASR block events in the MDE portal after a device reboot.
-That step — validating through telemetry — is the difference between assuming controls work and confirming they work.
+That step validating through telemetry, is the difference between assuming controls work and confirming they work.

 Two rules were the focus:
 - Block executable content from email client and webmail